douglaslassance/gitalong-unreal/README.md

 # gitalong-unreal

-This a replacement for the built-in GitSourceControl Unreal plugin that integrate [Gitalong]() mechanisms to prevent conflicts when working with a team.
+This a fork of the built-in GitSourceControl Unreal plugin that integrates [Gitalong]() mechanisms to prevent conflicts when working with a team.

 ## Pre-requisites